-With this permission, you’re also able to update add new users to Shepherd, as well as assign user roles to those users.
+With this permission, you’re also able to update and add new users to Shepherd, as well as assign user roles to those users.

 Because Shepherd allows you to give a discount to any line item in any invoice, this permission is off by default.

 Note: any product/service with an automatic discount will have that discount applied, no matter what.

 Unlocking an invoice allows a user to make changes, even after it's been closed out.

 This permission allows users to edit an already-made payment's date, as well as void a payment or a refund.

 Note: this does not allow a user to actually refund a returned item.
 That permission is called "Process Refunds."

 Processing refunds allows a user to refund a purchase.
 This is separate from the "Product Returns" permission.

 The "Product Returns" permission allows a user to take back a product from a client.
 This will be tracked in inventory management, assuming that the product is set up with the system.

 Note: this is a separate permission from "Process Refunds," which allows a user to issue the monetary refund after a return has been made.

 Every user in Shepherd can add notes and edit notes they’ve written, but this permission allows users to delete notes.

 Note: Notes can’t be edited if the SOAP is locked

 This permission allows you to transfer a patient to another owner within Shepherd—not update the patient’s physical location (done in the SOAP Summary section).

 Patient Weight Entry

 If you didn't get an accurate weight, this allows you to delete the original entry and re-add another.

 This allows a user to cancel and delete a Rx from a record, as well as from the patient profile.